Car Insurance for Government Employees in 2026

 Optimize coverage for government parking facilities

 Drop comprehensive coverage if your premiums exceed 10% of your car's value, but government employees parking in secure federal lots or garages may benefit from keeping it.
-Evaluate whether you need rental reimbursement if your agency provides alternative transportation during vehicle repairs.
+Check whether you need rental reimbursement if your agency provides alternative transportation during vehicle repairs.
 Skip roadside assistance if you have AAA or access to government fleet emergency services.

 6. 6